reinterpretcat/lfs/README.md

 ## Usage

 Final result is bootable iso image with LFS system which, for example, can be used to load the system inside virtual machine (tested with VirtualBox).
-This differs from then LFS system built by following book's instructions strictly.

 ## License